Mansions/website-docs/en/linux.md

 Click on *Import*, then *Next*.

-Click *Browse...* then select the Ripple certificate.
+Click *Browse...* then select the Mansion certificate.

 Click *Next*.